-perational Definition Essential Defining Elements Evidentiary Issues to Consider Signs of Financial Abuse Abuse W&IC 15610.30 NC "Un influ mea exce pers that ano to a refra actii over that free resu ined use is the egal or proper use a client's ads, property assets.
-OTE: Indue cliuence" eans cessive rsuasion at causes other person act or frain from ting by ercoming at person's taken, secreted, appropriated, and/or retained, possibly through the use of undue influence Examples include, but are not limited to: General Considerations What are the indications, if any, that the client is being or has been financially exploited by someone, e.g. Cashing a client's check or using/misusing a client's debit card without authorization or permission Forging the client's signature Misusing or stealing the client's money or possessions Taking the client's funds or property by using undue influence Coercing or deceiving the client into signing a document e.g., contracts, real estate/reverse mortgage/deeds, trusts or will Improperly executing the duties of conservatorship, guardianship, or powers of attorney Scams such as ID theft, telemarketing/lottery/ investment/ annuity/sweetheart/ grandparent scams, trust mills, unlicensed contractors Who is making the financial decisions and are the decisions being made in the client's best interest?
+Operational Definition Essential Defining Elements Evidentiary Issues to Consider Signs of Financial Abuse Abuse W&IC 15610.30 NO "Ur infli mes exc per tha anc to a refr acti ove tha free ress inee NOTE: Indue fluence" eans cessive ersuasion at causes nother person act or frain from ting by rercoming eat person's 1.
+Funds, property or assets belonging to the client 2.
+Have been taken, secreted, appropriated, and/or retained, possibly through the use of undue influence and 3.
+For a wrongful use (likely to be harmful to the client) or 4.
+With intent to defraud.
+Examples include, but are not limited to: General Considerations What are the indications, if any, that the client is being or has been financially exploited by someone, e.g. Cashing a client's check or using/misusing a client's debit card without authorization or permission Forging the client's signature Misusing or stealing the client's money or possessions Taking the client's funds or property by using undue influence Coercing or deceiving the client into signing a document e.g., contracts, real estate/reverse mortgage/deeds, trusts or will Improperly executing the duties of conservatorship, guardianship, or powers of attorney Scams such as ID theft, telemarketing/lottery/ investment/ annuity/sweetheart/ grandparent scams, trust mills, unlicensed contractors Who is making the financial decisions and are the decisions being made in the client's best interest?
 Does the suspected abuser exploit the client's incapacitation such as when the client is tired, ill, or taking mentally impairing medications?
 Is the suspected abuser targeting vulnerabilities (e.g. takes or moves walker, wheelchair, glasses, dentures if the client does not comply with demands for money or signatures or takes advantage of confusion)?
 Examples include, but are not limited to: Unpaid bills, eviction notices or notices to discontinue utilities Withdrawals from bank accounts or transfers between accounts that the client cannot explain or the explanation suggests coercion or manipulation of the client Bank statements and canceled checks no longer delivered to the client's home New "best friends" who take an interest in the client's finances Legal documents (i.e., powers of attorney) the client did not understand when signing or understood but were signed under duress or because of manipulation Unusual activity in the client's bank accounts, including large, unexplained withdrawals, frequent transfers or ATM withdrawals Changes in spending or financial management habits (e.g., has always been a saver and is now spending a lot) A suspected abuser's excessive interest in the amount of money spent on the client Missing belongings or property Suspicious signatures on checks or other documents